orgua/shepherd_v2_planning/01_requirements_feasibility.rst

 - Improvement 3: change crystal oscillators of beaglebone to temperature compensated ones (lower PPMs for drift and aging).
 Oven controlled crystals would be to big
 - Improvement 4: external sync port is already available for the gps-capelet, even if it is not used for time-keeping, it can be recorded for later trace-alignment
 - improvement 5: ptp has a lot of undocumented set-screws ...
-- improvement 6: at 100 kHz are 10 us between samples, with < 3 us deviation currently, the traces could be aligned afterwards per software
+- improvement 6: if gpio sampling stays @ 100 kHz, there are 10 us between samples, with < 3 us deviation currently, the traces could be aligned to discrete timestamps
 - assessment:
    - no definitive solution for sub 1 µs accuracy, but some of the solutions should be considered in concept phase, others are sw / hw mods in a later stage
    - no risk on hw-level, minimal more time expense in design-stage